a green hobbot with a sign that says no admittance

 I've avoided doing something like this for a long time, despite a fierce desire to share my writing and opinions with others.
 One of the issues has been laziness, without a doubt.
 It feels so much easier to watch yet another episode of House, or play any number of games that don't require me to focus on a productive, more mentally complex process.
 Additionally, despite my love of creative self-expression, I so often think of writing as an agonizing slog.
 I tend to get in my head, and fixate on every detail, halting entirely if something doesn't look or feel exactly right.
 Ultimately, I need to power through, and normalize a healthier approach wherein setbacks don't critically endanger my momentum and motivation.
 If I manage to do that, I think both the writing process and the act of sitting down to write in the first place will be easier, and therefore more appealing.
 I'm hoping for an effort begets results, begets effort, begets results type of positive feedback loop.

-There is another element to my reluctance to write, and it's deeper than laziness and lack of motivation.
+There is another element to my reluctance to write, however, and it's deeper than laziness and lack of motivation.
 I've considered this element for several months, and have at length found concise wording that satisfies me.
 Some of my favourite creative elements are such not only because of their quality, but of course by virtue of how they make me feel, and by extension, how they relate to my life experiences and attitudes.
-It may sound like I'm referring to privacy, and I am, but not solely.
+It may sound like I'm hinting at an issue of privacy, and I am, but not solely.
 Alongside privacy is a concern for the permanence - insofar as strength is concerned - of feelings I share.
 There's something delicately special about things felt but not spoken.
 What I fear more than making my feelings bare is that their potency will wane if I share them, diffusing uncontrollably into the ether.
 It may be silly, but the concern persists.
 Ultimately, I've sat for too long, resting on long-decayed laurels that were hardly there in the first place.
 If I don't start meaningfully creating, I'm not sure what point there is in going on.
 PLUS, I'm already paid up on the website for a while, so, you know...might as well extract some value.

 Quotes of Interest